awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    aws eks describe-addon --cluster-name my-cluster --addon-name coredns --query addon.addonVersion --output text
    ```

    If an error message is returned, you have the self\-managed type of the add\-on installed on your cluster\.
 Complete the remaining steps in this procedure\.
 If a version number is returned, you have the Amazon EKS type of the add\-on installed on your cluster\.
 To update the Amazon EKS type of the add\-on, use the procedure in [Updating the Amazon EKS add\-on](#coredns-add-on-update), rather than using this procedure\.
-If you're not familiar with the differences between the add\-on types, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.
+If you're not familiar with the differences between the add\-on types, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 1. See which version of the container image is currently installed on your cluster\.